 Besides having a little bit of knowledge about the infrastructure in France, It is imperative that you understand a few things about the laws of the land to avoid problems.
 Take note of the following:

-• You are subject to the France laws even if they appear harsh by our American standards
+• You are subject to French laws even if they appear harsh by American standards

 • If you fail to help a person who is in danger, apparently, it is illegal.
 For instance, you may be charged if you fail to respond to calls for urgent assistance, or you witness a car accident and go without reporting to emergency services

 • Carry with you an identification document at all times such as a passport